Leader: Matthew Scrivener

 Principal Associate Conductor: Rimma Sushanskaya

-In 2018, NSO topped the classical charts for weeks collaborating with presenter Alan Titchmarsh and composer Debbie Wiseman for a project named “The Glorious Garden”.
-In 2017, NSO again occupied top spot with a recording of new music in Debbie Wiseman’s “Musical Zodiac”.
-The recent release of the film “Edie” starring Sheila Hancock featured NSO on its soundtrack.
-NSO returned to Abbey Road Studios in November 2018 with Debbie Wiseman and Stephen Fry, recording a soundtrack to Fry’s book, “Mythos”, another no.1 disc in the classical chart.
+In 2018, the NSO topped the classical charts for weeks, collaborating with presenter Alan Titchmarsh and composer Debbie Wiseman in a project named The Glorious Garden.
+Previously, in 2017, the orchestra again occupied top spot with a recording of new music in Debbie Wiseman’s Musical Zodiac.
+The recent release of the film Edie starring Sheila Hancock featured the NSO on its soundtrack.
+The orchestra also returned to Abbey Road Studios in November 2018 with Debbie Wiseman and Stephen Fry, recording a soundtrack to Fry’s book, Mythos, another no.1 disc in the classical charts.